Tianrong Wu

 Collaborate with Zhichen Gong, Congying He

-As China’s economy transitions towards a knowledge and research-driven model, the demand for urban environments that facilitate research and development, marketing, and finance has increased.
-This evolution necessitates cities that promote continuous networking and face-to-face communication, effectively functioning as a social "super-brain."
-This shift also attracts a concentration of young, entrepreneurial professionals to central urban areas, all driven by a constant need to network, acquire new knowledge, and engage in potential collaborative ventures.
+As China's economy transitions toward a knowledge and research-driven model, the demand for urban environments that support research and development, marketing, and finance has increased.
+This evolution calls for cities that promote continuous networking and face-to-face communication, effectively functioning as a social "super-brain."
+It also draws a concentration of young, entrepreneurial professionals to central urban areas, all driven by a constant need to network, acquire new knowledge, and pursue potential collaborations.

-The concept of co-living has emerged as a response to these social dynamics and needs.
-Co-living offers a framework for creating residential communities that prioritize shared living spaces and intentional compatibility among residents.
-By fostering spatial sharing and community engagement, co-living has the potential to cultivate a sense of belonging and interpersonal connection.
-As such, it may serve as an effective tool for constructing urban environments that align with the requirements of a modern, knowledge-based economy.
+The concept of co-living has emerged in response to these dynamics.
+Co-living offers a framework for residential communities that prioritize shared spaces and intentional compatibility among residents.
+By sharing space and fostering community, it has the potential to cultivate a sense of belonging and interpersonal connection - and, as such, to help build urban environments suited to a modern, knowledge-based economy.

 1. Connect